steveklabnik/jujutsu-tutorial/src/fixing-problems/intro.md

 * Reading the history of your repository's *states* with `jj op log`, and jumping back to one
 * Watching a single change evolve over time with `jj evolog`
+* Recognizing and untangling *divergent changes*, where two visible commits claim the same change ID
 * Throwing away changes on purpose, with `jj restore` and `jj revert`
 * Hunting down the change that broke something, with `jj bisect`